 Clinical disorders and other conditions that may be a focus of Clinical attention should be documented in Clinical Assessment section of the HRA application and in the attached Psychiatric Summary or Mental Health Report.

-Questions about NY/NY eligibility, electronic filing of the HRA application or the chronic homelessness priority?
+Questions about NY/NY eligibility, the HRA 2010e application or the chronic homelessness priority designation?

 Please call CUCS at (212) 801-3333.2